XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 an implied vowel /a/ is not expressed in writing (#1), while other vowels take the shape of various diacritics (#2-5).
 #5 is a special case, because the short /i/ diacritic is positioned to the left of its consonant,
 even though it follows it in the byte string.
-When typing a language written in Devanagari, one would first input the consonant and then the vowel, but they will be reversed by a good text editor in any visual representation.
+When typing a language written in Devanagari, one would first input the consonant and then the vowel, but they will be reversed by a text editor that leverages OpenType featurs in any visual representation.

 ![Devanagari t combined with various vowels](./typography/vowels%20devanagari.svg)

-Another common feature is the use of half-characters in consonant clusters i.e. affixing a modified version of the first letter to an unchanged form of the second.
+Another common feature is the use of half-characters in consonant clusters, which means to affix a modified version of the first letter to an unchanged form of the second.
-When typing consonant clusters, a diacritic called the halant must be inserted in the byte sequence to make it clear that the first consonant must not be pronounced with its inherent vowel.
+When typing consonant clusters, a diacritic called the halant must be inserted into the byte sequence to make it clear that the first consonant must not be pronounced with its inherent vowel.
 Editors will interpret the occurrence of halant as a sign that the preceding letter must be rendered as a half-character.